-- identify and explain the importance of the key sectors that comprise the oil and gas industry: exploration, drilling, production, midstream, transportation, storage, and distribution - develop the key technical skills necessary to secure a job in the natural gas and oil industry - install, maintain and troubleshoot basic mechanical, hydraulic, pneumatic and electrical systems - implement safe work practices - utilize technology to maintain and troubleshoot various industry systems - apply key personal and interpersonal skills necessary work in a team environment - implement and adhere to policies and procedures that govern the natural gas industry and recognize the agencies that regulate the industry
+- identify and explain the importance of the key sectors that comprise the oil and gas industry: exploration, drilling, production, midstream, transportation, storage, and distribution - · develop the key technical skills necessary to secure a job in the natural gas and oil industry - install, maintain and troubleshoot basic mechanical, hydraulic, pneumatic and electrical systems - implement safe work practices - · utilize technology to maintain and troubleshoot various industry systems - · apply key personal and interpersonal skills necessary work in a team environment - implement and adhere to policies and procedures that govern the natural gas industry and recognize the agencies that regulate the industry

 ELC 191 Basic Prin. of Ind.
 Elect.
 4

+Bubie I IIII, of IIIu, Breet, 1

 NGT 100 Comm.
 Teamwork &

 Conflict Res. in Ind.
 1

 NGT 101 Intro to Natural Gas

 & Oil Industry 4

 NGT 110 Environmental Protection ,

 Methods & Devices for

 Natural Gas Industry 2

 NGT 209 Intro to Main, & Troub.
 3

 NGT 210 Mainte. & Troublesh.
 II 4

-1 8
+1 18